renaissance-publishing/renaissance/content/chapters/26-items.md

 ### Extreme Items

-*Extreme* items are of extraordinary worth—only available to the most wealthy, they represent fortunes, treasures and power-bases.
+*Extreme* items are of extraordinary worth — only available to the most wealthy, they represent fortunes, treasures and power-bases.

 Most *extreme* items are intended to play a major role in how you define your character, possibly opening whole new options up to them; a caravel is among the newest, largest and most capable types of ocean-going vessels, for example, and having one might open up whole new avenues to a player.